 Glencolmcille Tower Loop

 The Glencolmcille Tower Loops offers something for everyone.
-It’s especially suitable for a family day trip.
+It’s especially suitable for a family hike or day trip.
 Along the trail, you find breathtaking views over Donegal Bay with the Ocean in the back as well as over the Irish wilderness.
 The highlight of this loop is the ancient watchtower that rests on top of imposing cliffs.
 Especially, kids who are into medieval times, knights and princesses will enjoy spending time there and thinking of the knights keeping watch over the bay to protect their homeland from any invader.
 With an overall length of about 10 kilometres, this tour is just right for a family day trip.

 Multi-day adventures, hiking from point A to point B, are a great way for any nature lover to enjoy their holidays.
 The wilderness of Donegal County offers amazing scenery for such activities.
 Pack your bag and get started on one of Irelands loveliest trails!

-The Blue Stack Route
+The Blue Stack Way

-Starting at Donegal town, this beautiful trail leads along the foothill of the Bluestack Mountains over a distance of about 40 miles (63 km) through a mild hill-terrain.
+Starting at Donegal town, this beautiful trail leads along the foothill of the Bluestack Mountains over a distance of about 40 miles (63 km) through a mild hill terrain.
 Enjoy the pure wilderness of Banagher Hill and English Valley along the trail.
 After crossing high moorland terrain between Binbane and Cloghmeen Hill, you will hike along the Owenroe riverbanks to reach your final destination at Ardara.

 The International Appalachian Trail, from Bunglas to Glenties